zhengran14/SwitchGamepad/README.md

    $ git clone https://github.com/zhengran14/SwitchGamepad.git
    ```
 8. Open project by QtCreator.
-9. Edit .pro, replace the path of ffmpeg, qtav, opencv, leptonica and tesseract to your own.
-(Replace the part of your system, Windowsor macOS)
+9. Edit .pro, replace the path of ffmpeg (Ignore if disale QtAV), qtav (Ignore if disale QtAV), opencv, leptonica and tesseract to your own.
+(Replace the part of your system)
 10. Build and run the project.
 11. If you need to run .exe or .app you build directly，please use deployqt to add dependent libraries.
     > For macOS, if show